johnallsup/audio_static_image_video_generator_1/README.md

-# Audio Static Image Vidoe Generator 1
+# Audio Static Image Video Generator 1
 Efficiently convert audio and static image into a video by concatenating a seed loop.

 These are two simple wrapper scripts using ffmpeg and Pillow to do the heavy lifting.